Dimtemp/Azure-Academy/level3b-dirsync.md

 ### Scenario

-Adatum Corporation wants to integrate its Active Directory with Azure Active Directory
+Adatum Corporation wants to integrate its Active Directory with Azure Active Directory.
+You will install Azure AD Connect on a domain controller to synchronize Active Directory with Azure Active Directory.

-### Exercise 1: Deploy an Azure VM hosting an Active Directory domain controller
-#### Task 1: Identify an available DNS name for an Azure VM deployment

-1. From the Azure Portal, start a PowerShell session in the Cloud Shell pane.

-#### Task 2: Deploy an Azure VM hosting an Active Directory domain controller by using an Azure Resource Manager template
+#### Task 1: Deploy an Azure VM hosting an Active Directory domain controller by using an Azure Resource Manager template

 1. Open a web browser and browse to the GitHub Azure QuickStart Templates page at  [**https://github.com/Azure/azure-quickstart-templates**](https://github.com/Azure/azure-quickstart-templates).